Protein Powders vs Protein Bars: Which is Best?

 As mentioned above, most protein bars contain whey protein or a mix of plant-based proteins, so it's highly likely that these, too, can promote muscle growth.

-You might like to check out my articles on whey, soy, and pea proteins and plant-based proteins and whey protein for bodybuilding
+You might like to check out my articles on collagen and whey proteins, whey, soy, and pea proteins, and plant-based proteins and whey protein for bodybuilding

 Protein Powder and Bars for Muscle Repair